 To see their relation, let $F=B(0,1)$ and note that

-However, it is not clear from this theorem that for fixed subset $F$, the constant $C$ could be independent of the shape of $E$ and only depends on the volume of $E$.
+However, it is not clear from this theorem that for a fixed subset $F$, the constant $C(E, F)$ could be independent of the shape of $E$ and only depends on its volume $m(E)$.
 Since our problem is simpler, we decided to give a direct proof to Lemma \ref{ABlemma} as above.